Search

 One baking soda beauty hack is to whiten your teeth

 The oral care section at the store is definitely not lacking when it comes to taking care of your teeth.
-There’s an option for every possible tooth or gum malady you can imagine, and whitening seems to be the most popular variety.
+There’s an option for every imaginable tooth or gum malady, and whitening seems to be the most popular.
 While many toothpaste varieties offer a miraculous transformation from discolored to white, not all are created equal.
-Based on our research, the top choices include Colgate Total Whitening Toothpaste Gel and Tom’s of Maine Fluoride-Free Antiplaque & Whitening Toothpaste.
+Based on our research, the top choices include Colgate Total Whitening Toothpaste Gel and Tom’s Fluoride-Free Antiplaque & Whitening Toothpaste.
 Both serve double duty for keeping your teeth and gums healthy while giving them the whitening treatment.

 Whitening strips are another popular item for getting a brighter smile.
 The ever-popular Crest Whitestrips mastered the concept years ago and still work well to whiten our teeth.
-Another popular option is Luminous non-toxic Whitening STrips, which are highly rated and work to lift stains while not affecting the enamel.
+Another popular option is Lumineux non-toxic Whitening Strips, which are highly rated and help lift stains without affecting enamel.
 Both are easy to use and can brighten your teeth in as little as two weeks.

 Finally, there are a number of gels and whitening washes on the market to consider.
-The level of effectiveness and ease of use vary from one product to the next, so it’s best to check with your dentist if they have a suggestion on which will work best without damaging your teeth.
+The level of effectiveness and ease of use vary from one product to the next, so it’s best to check with your dentist for suggestions on which option will work best without damaging your teeth.

 3. Lemon peels or lemon juice